 Depreciable assets consist of office furniture and equipment, computer equipment, leasehold improvements, and buildings.
 Items are stated at cost (or original fair value if contributed) and depreciation is charged on a straight-line basis over estimated useful lives of five to forty years.
 Capital assets purchased on behalf of University of Montana departments are classified as expenses by the Foundation since the University assumes control immediately after purchase.
 Repair and maintenance costs are expensed as incurred and betterments in excess of \$1,500 are capitalized.

-Advertising Costs

-Advertising costs, which relate principally to fundraising activities, are expensed as incurred and totaled \$76,853 for 2017.
+Advertising Costs Advertising costs, which relate principally to fundraising activities, are expensed as incurred and totaled \$65,079 and \$76,853 for 2018 and 2017, respectively.

 Estimates